Menu

 Cruise Captain: Assumes responsibility for planning a BBSA cruise.
 See the Individual Cruise Captain Guide for more detailed information.

-Cruising Fleet Captain: is an elected member of the BBSA board and attends any scheduled board meetingsf.
+Cruising Fleet Captain: is an elected member of the BBSA board and attends any scheduled board meetings.
 Contact the Cruising Fleet Captain through the contacts page.

 • Develops an overall preliminary cruising strategy for the year in December-January with input from interested members and the board.
 This includes suggested cruises and ideas for cruises.